Within the last year I made a pretty major purchase (for me): high-quality noise cancelling headphones with Bluetooth.

 Sound: They have great sound.
 Obviously high-end headphones should, and they do.
 I am not an audiophile to give you specifics.
 I just know the quality is fantastic to my untrained ears.

 Bluetooth: There are plenty of corded noise cancelling headphone options.
 But if you’ve ever worn corded headphones while doing household chores, you know that the cord is a major pain.
 It gets caught in the dishwasher rack or in the pile of laundry you are transferring from the washer to the dryer.
 I switched to Bluetooth headphones several years ago, and I will never go back.
+(FYI, they do come with a cord, in case you need/want to use it.)

 Size and feel: I saw reviews for noise canceling ear buds, but I am not a fan of ear buds.
 The cushioning on the earphones and the band is so soft and comfortable on these.
 I just love how they feel.